vedph/gve-doc/model/export-tree.md

 ---

-(6) **v1**: ARDC: we traverse nodes and find many branches, the longest matching one (or last matching one, when there are many matching branches with the same length) being the blank node having already 2 children P and V. So as usual we insert a new blank node before its second child, having as children V and the new node R.
+(6) **v1**: ARDC: we traverse node A and a blank node (sibling of B), which is the last matching node.
+So, we insert a blank fork node before it, having as first child the blank with P and V, and as second child the new R node.

 ```mermaid
 graph LR;